strimzi/proposals/066-topic-replication-factor-change.md

 A tradeoff is that each topic partition will take up an amount of storage equal to its size times the replication factor value.
 The cluster `default.replication.factor` configuration is used when a new topic is created without specifying the replication factor.

-When new messages arrives, they are first written into the operating system's page cache, and then flushed to disk asynchronously.
+When new messages arrive, they are first written into the operating system's page cache, and then flushed to disk asynchronously.
 If the Kafka JVM crashes for whatever reason, recent messages are still in the page cache, and can be flushed by the operating system.
 However, this doesn't protect from data loss when the machine crashes, and this is why enabling topic replication is important.
 To further improve fault tolerance, a rack-aware Kafka cluster can be used to distribute topic replicas evenly across data centers in the same geographic region.